10 Considerations When Introducing Patient-Reported Outcomes Into your Practice

 As for the second rule, all software has to go through a cycle of improvement until it stabilizes and meets the real-life needs of its users, broadly speaking.
 A tried and trusted vendor will have a client base that has weathered the early years of refinement.
 And if the client base is loyal, the signs are that the vendor has a great service-oriented culture, and a great base product, to compensate for those growing pains.

-- Can the vendor integrate with all PM and EMR systems?Integration enables outcomes collection with minimal disruption to the normal clinical workflow.
+1.)
+Integrate with all PM and EMR systems Integration enables outcomes collection with minimal disruption to the normal clinical workflow.

 2.)
 Automate end-to end data collection Automation is critical - the solution should enroll patients and manage data collection automatically, with minimal staff involvement and burden (not just another IT platform to deal with!).

 3.)
 Put the patient at the forefront As healthcare becomes ever more patient-centric, your technology needs to fully embrace that approach and help position you as a patient-centric institution.